 State Farm Agent Bob Sorensen in Wheaton said the law likely will have more of an effect on insurance carriers that carry higher-risk drivers.
 "We tend to want to insure the better-than-average driver," Sorensen said.
 "Anything we can do to slow people down, there's certainly some merit to that."

-The City of Chicago says it plans to collect $30 million in fines from unwary motorists caught by their new speed cameras.
-Up to 300 cameras ae being installed near schools and parks in the name of safety.
-Motorists will be fined $35 if they are going 6 to 10 miles per hour over the posted speed limit, and $100 if they are traveling 11 mph or faster over the limit.
-The revenue generating cameras will help the city balance its budget woes, says da Mayor.
+The City of Chicago says it collected $54.4 million in fines from unwary motorists caught by their new speed cameras in 2017, and over $672.4 million in red light camera fines since its red light camera program started back in 2008.
+Up to 300 cameras have been installed near schools and parks in the name of safety.
+Motorists are fined $35 if they are going 6 to 10 miles per hour over the posted speed limit, and $100 if they are traveling 11 mph or faster over the limit.
+The revenue generating cameras help the city balance its ongoing budget woes, says da Mayor.